markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **Important:** Mac users, if you see a `.DS_Store` file in there as well, ignore it for now.
 We'll talk more about this file later in the lesson.

 `git status` is a great way to quickly check what files have changed since the last time you saved, or committed, your work.
-Granted, we're just barely starting out, so there's not much to see yet.
+Granted, we're just starting out, so there's not much to see yet.
 But notice that Git has listed `index.html` under `Untracked files`.
-The thing about Git is that it only cares about files you tell it to care about.
-In other words, files you tell it to track.
-Well, we definitely care about `index.html`, so let's add it to Git's tracking:
+The thing about Git is that it only cares about files you tell it to care about&mdash;in other words, files you tell it to track.

+Well, we definitely care about `index.html`, so let's add it to Git's tracking.
+To do that, type the following in the command line:

 ```bash
 git add index.html
 git status
 ```

-`git add` is another important command that moves any new files or changes to what is called **staging**.
+`git add` is another important command that moves any new files or changes to **staging**.
 Think of it like the process of getting actors ready to go out on stage.
 The show hasn't started yet, but we need to round up who is going.
 In Git terms, we haven't saved/committed anything yet; we've just prepped Git on what could be committed.

+#### Make Your First Git Commit

 If you run `git status` again, you'll see that `index.html` now falls under `Changes to be committed`.

-So let's actually make that commit:
+Make that commit now by typing the following:

 ```bash
 git commit -m "page template"
 ```

-`git commit` is the command that will take everything in staging and commit it, but there's an extra piece we should make sure we have: `-m "message"`.
-This is how we can attach a helpful message to our commits.
+`git commit` takes everything in staging and commits it.
+The  `-m "message"` part of the command contains a short description of the commit.

-> **Pro Tip:** Every commit should include a message to explain what this particular change to the code is doing.
+> **Pro Tip:** Every commit should include a message to explain what the particular change to the code is doing.

-On your first commit, however, Git may ask you to identify yourself:
+On your first commit, Git may ask you to identify yourself, as shown here:

 ![git commit](./assets/step-1/450-git-config.png)

 This is normal.
 Just run the commands that the terminal is suggesting (`git config --global user.name "Your Name"`).

 If you needed to do this step, you'll also need to run the `git commit -m "page template"` command again.
 You'll know you succeeded if the terminal prints something like this:

 ![git commit](./assets/step-1/500-git-commit.png)

 Great!
 You made your first commit!
-But that was a lot to take in.
-Let's go through the process again.
-In your HTML file, update the content to look like this:
+That was a lot to take in, so let's go through the process again.

+#### Make Another Commit

+Now let's try making a change to the `index.html` file.
+Change the content in the `<body>` element to look like this:

 ```html
 <body>